John Brown (abolitionist): Raid

+Trial

+Brown was charged with treason and tried in a Virginia state court at Governor Wise's request.
+Accordingly, the charge was treason against Virginia.
+President Buchanan did not object.

+Brown was tried with his men who had lived through the raid and had not escaped—Copeland, Coppoc, Green, and Stevens—on charges of murder, "conspiracy to foment a slave insurrection", and treason, as of October 26.

-On November 2, after a week-long trial and 45 minutes of deliberation, the Charles Town jury found Brown guilty on all three counts.
+On November 2, after a week-long trial in Charles Town, the county seat of Jefferson County, and 45 minutes of deliberation, the jury found Brown guilty on all three counts.
 He was sentenced to be hanged in public on December 2.

+He was the first person executed for treason in the history of the United States.

 The trial attracted reporters who were able to send their articles via the new telegraph.
 They were reprinted in numerous papers.
 It was the first trial in the U.S. to be nationally reported.

 November 2 to December 2, 1859

-Under Virginia law, a month had to elapse before the death sentence could be carried out.
-Governor Wise resisted pressures to move up the execution date because, he said, he wanted everyone to see that Brown's rights had been thoroughly respected.

-Brown made it clear repeatedly in his letters and conversations that these were the happiest days of his life.
-He would be publicly murdered, as he put it, but he was an old man and, he said, near death anyway.
-Brown was politically shrewd and realized his execution would strike a massive blow against Slave Power, a greater blow than he had made so far or had prospects of making otherwise.
-His death now had a purpose.
-In the meantime, the death sentence allowed him to publicize his anti-slavery views through the reporters constantly present in Charles Town, and through his voluminous correspondence.

 Before his conviction, reporters were not allowed access to Brown, as the judge and Andrew Hunter feared that his statements, if quickly published, would exacerbate tensions, especially among the enslaved.
 This was much to Brown's frustration, as he stated that he wanted to make a full statement of his motives and intentions through the press.
 Once he had been convicted, the restriction was lifted, and, glad for the publicity, he talked with reporters and anyone else who wanted to see him, except pro-slavery clergy.
 Brown received more letters than he ever had in his life.
-He wrote replies constantly, hundreds of eloquent letters, often published in newspapers, and expressed regret that he could not answer every one of the hundreds more he received.
-His words exuded spirituality and conviction.
-Letters picked up by the Northern press won him more supporters in the North while infuriating many white people in the South.
+He wrote replies constantly, hundreds of eloquent letters, often published in newspapers.